intelliot/XRPL-Standards/XLS-30d.md

 The LPTokenOut are issued by the AMM instance account to the account that initiated the transaction and a new trustline is created, if there does not exist one.
 The pool composition is updated.
 Note that the conservation function is not preserved in case of liquidity provision (and is not expected to.)
-Appendix B. Specifying different parameters for AMMWithdraw transaction The proposal allows for traders to specify different combinations of the abovementionedabove mentioned fields for AMMWithdraw transaction.
+Appendix B. Specifying different parameters for AMMWithdraw transaction The proposal allows for traders to specify different combinations of the above mentioned fields for AMMWithdraw transaction.
 The implementation will figure out the best possible operations based on trader's specifications.
 Here are the recommended possible combinations.
 Other invalid combinations may result in the failure of transaction.

 LPTokenIn
 Amount